 If you're thinking of repotting a specimen that's growing up a moss pole, never remove the attached aerial roots as the disturbance could put further stress on the plant.
 Extend by purchasing another same-sized pole and pushing directly into the hollow hole in the original's top - its moss-like material may have to be cut off from the top to access the hollow centre.
 Get a long, sturdy stick that has a similar length to the two poles combined and place in the two's centre to support the weight.
 Always perform the repot BEFORE adding another pole, as it'll prove more challenging due to the weight distribution and overall balance.
 NEVER remove soil from the roots, or over-touch the root system, as this will cause transplant shock and possible death.

-Keep an eye out for mealybugs, spider mite, scale & thrips that'll locate themselves in the cubbyholes and undersides of the leaves.
+Keep an eye out for mealybugs, spider mites, scale & thrips that'll locate themselves in the cubbyholes and undersides of the leaves.
 Typical diseases associated with Philodendrons are leaf-spot disease, botrytis & root rot; click here for more information about how to identify and address any of these issues.

 This plant is classified as poisonous due to varying concentrations of calcium oxalate crystals found around the plant's body.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.